 The BUSS Model

-Building Underdeveloped Sensorimotor Systems in children who have experienced developmental trauma
+Building Underdeveloped Sensorimotor Systems in children who have experienced disruption to their early development

 Background to BUSS®

-Lots of things can get in the way of this stepped progression through these stages of development at the beginning of a baby’s life, like illness, abuse, or neglect.
-Where that has happened, children can struggle to move and play in a way that looks smooth and well co-ordinated.
+The development of foundation sensorimotor systems and bodily regulation starts in utero and continues once the baby has been born, through loving nurture, touch and movement, in the early years.
+Lots of things can get in the way of this progression, including things like illness, prematurity, neglect or abuse.
+Where that has happened, we may notice children struggling to move and play in a way that looks smooth and well-coordinated.
 They might bump into things or fall over more than their peers.
 They might over or under respond to things in their everyday environment, like noise or touch.
 Things like sitting down and writing or eating might be challenging.
 Sometimes children can describe a sense of not being able to get their body to do what they’re wanting it to do, and develop ways of compensating for that, perhaps by doing things very fast or avoiding situations where those skills are needed.

 A lot of work with children who have experienced disruption to their development focuses on relational and psychological therapies.
 These can be complemented by an intervention like BUSS® which is a ‘bottom up’ therapy, building that foundation of good bodily regulation and relationship so that a child or young person is more able to use other relationships and therapies if they might be helpful to them.